-SC State Housing has been measurably successful over its 39-year existence because its mission has been broad enough and flexible enough to shift with adjustments in needs, opportunities, market conditions, organizational transitions and the ever-changing environment of the affordable housing industry and the priorities of legislative bodies.
-This breadth and flexibility ensures that SC State Housing will be able to react appropriately and effectively address situations that affect its business functions, to originate programs and initiatives that are timely and relevant and to participate in opportunities that extend beyond the core components of its major programs.
+SC State Housing has been measurably successful over its 40-year existence because its mission has been broad enough and flexible enough to change with the needs, opportunities, market conditions, organizational transitions and the ever-changing environment of the affordable housing industry and the priorities of legislative bodies.
+This flexibility ensures that SC State Housing can: react appropriately and effectively address situations that affect its business functions; originate programs and initiatives that are timely and relevant; and participate in opportunities that extend beyond the core components of its major programs.

-That is not to say that SC State Housing does not have challenges to its potential success.
-The most significant challenges to SC State Housing in achieving its mission are the limitations incurred by being a governmental agency and the uncertainty of bond cap allocation.
-While SC State Housing has certainly been successful in achieving its mission, these two issues continue to exist as constraints sufficient for notation.
+In turn, SC State Housing faces challenges to its potential success.
+The most significant challenges to SC State Housing in achieving its mission are the limitations incurred by being a governmental agency and the uncertainty of bond cap allocations.
+While SC State Housing has been very successful in achieving its mission, these two issues continue to exist as significant constraints.

-First, the issue of limitations associated with being a governmental agency and its associated complications.
+First, being a governmental agency has its limitations and associated complications.
 Many housing finance agencies have been allowed by their sponsoring states to become quasi-governmental agencies and, in some cases, to become private organizations.
 This allows the agencies to react more quickly to changing market conditions, similar to more traditional financial institutions.

-Second, the uncertainty of the amount of the State's private activity tax exempt bond cap allocation that will be available to SC State Housing; many other southeastern states have set allocations of the state's bond cap that are earmarked for single and multi-family housing revenue bond programs.
-This allows the housing finance agency to effectively manage the allocation of bond proceeds within a fixed budget so that the flow of resulting mortgages can be reasonably controlled through the use of forecasting and loan production models.
-At present, SC State Housing must request bond cap each year, with no guarantee or expectation in advance as to the amount or availability of said bond cap.
-This method of allocation necessitates a more difficult process for controlling activity and production.
+Second, the uncertainty of the amount of the state's private activity tax exempt bond cap allocation that will be available to SC State Housing creates constraints.
+Many other southeastern states have set allocations of their state's bond cap that are earmarked for single-and multi-family housing revenue bond programs.
+This allows those housing finance agencies to effectively manage the allocation of bond proceeds within a fixed budget, so that the flow of resulting mortgages can be reasonably controlled through the use of forecasting and loan production models.
+At present, SC State Housing must request bond cap each year, with no guarantee or expectation in advance as to the amount or availability of the bond cap.
+This method of allocation creates a more difficult process for controlling activity and production.

-The highlights of SC State Housing's major achievements and business results for FY09-10 are not indicative of a serious constraint from the limitations mentioned above, but noticeable improvements to program performance.
+The highlights of SC State Housing's major achievements and business results for FY10-11 are not indicative of a serious constraint from the limitations mentioned above, but noticeable improvements to program performance.
 Ultimately, SC State Housing's overall effectiveness could be significantly improved if these challenges were removed.